davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers-circle-bar-dec-19-2002.md

 My main memory of this is show is some fat greasy dude fell asleep/passed out in a chair in the performance area.
 So I jumped on him and woke him up.
 He didn't like it.
 I didn't like it too much either.

-The other thing I remember is I started this show with a watch on, and ended it weithout a watch.
+The other thing I remember is I started this show with a watch on, and ended it without a watch.
 I didn't notice it coming off.
 Didn't even look for it.
 I've never worn a watch since.